Complex CNN CSI Enhancer for Integrated Sensing and Communications: Simulation Results

 \section{Simulation Results}

-In this section, we present the normalized MSE (NMSE) of the CSI enhanced by the ISAC complex CNN CSI enhancer, the BER performance of demodulation using the ISAC complex CNN enhanced CSI, and the AoA and range estimation MSE using the enhanced CSI estimation.
+In this section, we present the normalized MSE (NMSE) of the CSI estimate obtained by the ISAC complex CNN CSI enhancer, the BER performance of demodulation, and the AoA and range estimation MSE using the enhanced CSI estimation.
 The global parameter setting is listed as follows.

-The carrier frequency is set to 28 GHz, the antenna interval, $d_a$, is half the wavelength, the array sizes of the user and the BS are $1\times 1$ and $8 \times 1$, respectively, the number of paths is $L = 2$, and the reflection factor for the NLoS path, ${\beta _{C,1}}$, follows $\mathcal{CN}(0, 1)$.
-The subcarrier interval is $\Delta {f} =$ 480 kHz, and the bandwidth is ${{B = }}{N_c}\Delta f = $122.88 MHz.
-The numbers of neurons for hidden layers are $C_1 = C_2 =$ 4.
+The carrier frequency is set to 28 GHz, the subcarrier interval is $\Delta {f} =$ 480 kHz, the antenna interval, $d_a$, is half the wavelength, the array sizes of the user and the BS are $1\times 1$ and $8 \times 1$, respectively, the number of paths is $L = 2$, and the reflection factor for the NLoS path, ${\beta _{C,1}}$, follows $\mathcal{CN}(0, 1)$.
+The numbers of neurons for hidden layers of CNNs are $C_1 = C_2 =$ 4.
 The number of OFDM symbols for each packet is $P_s = $ 14.
 The variance of the Gaussian noise is $\sigma_n^2 = 4.9177\times10^{-12} $ W. According to \eqref{equ:channel_vec} and \eqref{equ:receive_vec}, the SNR of each antenna element of BS can be expressed as

 The transmit power is determined according to the given SNR and $\sigma_n^2$.
-Then, we first introduce the procedures of generating training data for the ISAC complex CNN CSI enhancer.
+Then, we first introduce the procedures for generating training data for the ISAC complex CNN CSI enhancer.